 Run these four questions in every sales conversation before you sign anything.

 Can you show me a production environment from a comparable project?
-Not a case study document, not a reference summary.
-A live system, or a reference client who can walk you through what was actually deployed versus what was originally scoped.
-If a firm cannot produce references willing to have that conversation, the case studies are abstractions, not evidence.
+Not a case study PDF, a real walkthrough of what was deployed versus what was originally scoped.

 What does week eight look like?
-Ask for a sample sprint plan from a recent comparable engagement.
-A firm with real implementation depth can describe working software at week eight: deployed code in a staging or production environment, not a milestone review or a presentation.
-If the answer is mostly meetings and status updates, you are evaluating an advisory firm.
+A firm with real implementation depth can describe working software at week eight, not just milestone reviews and status meetings.

 For a broader view of how consulting firms, development agencies, and platform vendors compare across scope and capability, best AI automation companies maps the vendor landscape by engagement type.